 Students may also discover more online educational opportunities by joining a specific forensic science organization, such as the AAFS.
 Continuing education is often an important part of learning and sometimes these resources are available online.

-As mentioned previously, students may want to seek certification in their field.
+As mentioned previously, students may want to seek certification in their field at some point in their career.
 From fingerprint identification to crime scene reconstruction and bloodstain pattern analysis, a vast number of certifications are available.
-In some cases, these may prove helpful in obtaining a job or advancing in a career.
-Other options are to join an organization that can provide you with networking and advocacy opportunities.
+In some cases, certification may prove helpful in obtaining a job or advancing in a career.
+Other options are to join an organization that can provide members with networking and advocacy opportunities.
 In addition to the AAFS, this can include statewide organizations such as the Montana Violent Crime Investigators Association or the Montana Sheriffs and Peace Officers Association.
 Other entities to look into include the:

-With some 12,900 people employed as forensic science technicians in the U.S., as of May 2012, joining one of these organizations can be helpful in many ways.
-Not only do they allow you to to meet new people, they can provide access to presentations and conferences, information on jobs and even updates on new advances in the field.
+With some 15,400 people employed as forensic science technicians in the U.S., as of May 2017, joining one of these organizations can be helpful in many ways.
+Not only do they allow members to to meet new people, they can provide access to presentations and conferences, information on jobs and even updates on new advances in the field.